jarvis-gsplat/.github/profile/README.md

 To complete the backend processing, including the rendering of the 3d model, there are several software and hardware requirements.

-For software, the Nerve Studio Docker installation (utilized for Gaussian Splatting) is necessary, which can be found here: https://docs.nerf.studio/quickstart/installation.html.
+For software, the nerfstudio Docker installation (utilized for Gaussian Splatting) is necessary, which can be found here: https://docs.nerf.studio/quickstart/installation.html.

-For hardware, processing of the actual model requires [hardware info]
+For hardware, processing of the actual model requires at least a 20X0 NVIDIA GPU as outlined by nerfstudio requirements.